 Family Vacation : Charleston and the Isle of Palms

 I see at least one 30A bumper sticker advertising the amazing beaches along Florida’s State Road 30A each day on my way to work.
-While we have vacationed there before, my favorite beach destination will always be the Isle of Palms, an amazing beach outside Charleston, S.C.
-A pretty beach isn’t enough for me though.
-In all of our travels, I look for history, culture, and amazing food when I can get it!
-Charleston offers up all of these things.
+While we have vacationed there before, my favorite beach destination will always be the Isle of Palms just outside Charleston, S.C.
+A relaxing and beautiful beach is a must, but Charleston and Isle of Palms offers so much more.
+History, culture, and amazing food surround you while experiencing this amazing destination!

 I’ve visited several of the beaches near Charleston, included Folly Beach, Sullivan’s Island, and my favorite of all is Isle of Palms.
 An entire end of the island is consumed with a single resort, Wild Dunes, and we’ve had many enjoyable stays here.
 We have stayed in the condos and rented houses.
 I prefer to rent a house, and you can get a pretty good deal if you are willing to book one or two rows back from the beach.
+You can also save some money if you rent through VRBO (Vacation Rentals by Owner).
+They have some great properties at Wild Dunes too.
 There is access on every street, and I prefer to book around 51st Ave as the regular visitors thin out and the beach is almost all yours!

 Th water during our last trip was absolutely perfect, with fairly calm waves and a nice cool current.
 We had tons of fun playing, building sand castles and putting our toes in the water.